 Students who participate in the Commencement Ceremony must purchase and wear a cap and gown.
 The cost will vary.
-The Bookstore or the Student Life Office may be contacted for current information.
+Check the Student Life website for updates: http://studentlife.leeward.hawaii.edu/page/ceremony-information.

 Fee for Dishonored Checks

 A \$25.00 service charge will be assessed for all returned checks of any cause.
 This includes electronic checks (echecks) returned for any reason.
 University departments reserve the right to refuse further check payments for any University receivable where three (3) or more checks have been returned for any reason.